usc-cloud/goffish/README.md

 A quick start guide can be found [here](QuickStart.md) together with a precompiled VM to help you get started.

-GoFFish consists of a Graph File System(GoFS) which can be used as a standalone product.
+GoFFish consists of a Graph File System (GoFS) which can be used as a standalone product.
 Detailed deployment documentation can be found [here](goffish-trunk/gofs/docs/README.md)

-Gopher is the distributed subgraph centric programming framwork of GoFFish.
+Gopher is the distributed subgraph centric programming framework of GoFFish.
 Gopher programming API overview and an example can be found [here](goffish-trunk/gopher/docs/GopherAPIGuide.md).
-Deployment details of Gopher Can be found [here] (goffish-trunk/gopher/docs/GopherdeploymentGuide.pdf)
+Deployment details of Gopher can be found [here] (goffish-trunk/gopher/docs/GopherdeploymentGuide.pdf)